etomeni/etomeni/README.md

 - 👋 Hi, I’m Sunday Etom Eni
 - 👀 I’m interested in learning new technology, advancing my skills and abilitiea.
 Am interested in meeting new people, especially tech entrepreneurs.
-- 🌱 I’m currently learning app development using ionic framework.
+- 🌱 I’m open to work/collaborate on your project
-- 💞️ I’m looking to collaborate with senior developers and other developers with the entrepreneurer spirit
+- 💞️ I’m looking to collaborate with other developers, with the entrepreneurer spirit
 - 📫 How to reach me?
 Email::: sundaywht@gmail.com

 <!---